-The USM Student Health Service is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and is a member of the American College Health Association.
+The USM Student Health Service is accredited by the Accreditation Association for Ambulatory Health Care, Inc. (AAAHC) and is a member of the American College Health Association.
 For more information please call (601) 266-5390.

 Office for Disability Accommodations (ODA)